 Drug-induced or drug-aggravated psoriasis may induce:

 - Localised plaque psoriasis, often affecting scalp, knees, elbows, buttocks and/or genitals

 - Generalised plaque psoriasis, with scattered plaques on all parts of the body

 - Erythroderma when the entire skin surface is red and scaly.

 Palmoplantar pustulosis can also be drug-induced, often by tumour necrosis factor inhibitors.
 Although closely related, palmoplantar pustulosis is no longer classified as a type of psoriasis.
 It nearly always occurs in smokers.

 How is drug-induced psoriasis diagnosed?

 Diagnosis of drug-induced psoriasis can be challenging when patients are on multiple medications.
 The onset of psoriatic symptoms can be months or years after the drug has been started.
-A careful patient history is essential in any patient that presents with new-onset psoriasis and must include their current medications.
-The possibility of other triggers for the psoriasis, apart from drugs, should also be taken into consideration.
+Careful patient history is essential in any patient that presents with new-onset psoriasis and must include their current medications.
+The possibility of other triggers for psoriasis, apart from drugs, should also be taken into consideration.

 How is drug-induced psoriasis treated?